streamkit/streamkit/README.md

 For those familiar with `maven` it's pretty straight forward:

     mvn clean install

+### NOTE: on the first build you need to execute the following command
+    mvn clean install -gs=./initial-settings.xml

-Build also integrates unit tests; in case the build fails b/c it cannot open a browser add `browserPath` parameter:
+Build also integrates javascript unit tests; in case the build fails b/c it cannot open a browser add `browserPath` parameter:

     mvn clean install -DbrowserPath=/path/to/my/browser